Bisan Owda: Early life and career

-Gaza war (2023–present)
+Gaza war and genocide (2023–present)

-During the Gaza war, which began in October 2023, Owda garnered attention for her semi-regular video and livestream updates on social media documenting Palestinian civilians' experiences.
+During the Gaza war and Gaza genocide, which began in October 2023, Owda garnered attention for her semi-regular video and livestream updates on social media documenting Palestinian civilians' experiences.
 She became known for opening her videos with some variation of the phrase, "I'm still alive".
 Her videos are mostly in English, though some are in Arabic.
 Her work has been shared by BBC News, Al Jazeera, and ABC News.
 In her videos, she has reported on Israeli Defense Forces (IDF) attacks, as well as the lack of food, shelter, medical care, and other resources.
 By May 2024, Owda had accumulated 4.1 million followers.